-This behaviour code outlines the conduct Chalk Newton Geoscience expects from all our staff and volunteers.
+This code of conduct outlines the behaviour Chalk Newton Geoscience expects from all our staff and volunteers.
 This includes agency staff, interns, students on work placement and anyone who is undertaking duties for the organisation, whether paid or unpaid.

-The behaviour code aims to help us protect children and young people from abuse and reduce the possibility of unfounded allegations being made.
+The code of conduct aims to help us protect children and young people from abuse and reduce the possibility of unfounded allegations being made.
 It has been informed by the views of children and young people.

 The Role of Staff and Volunteers